openid/OpenYOLO-Spec/common/definitions.md

   standardized as `openyolo://username`.

-Where a federated credential from an identity provider is desired, the canonical domain of that identity provider _should_ be as the authentication method.
+Where a federated credential from an identity provider is desired, the canonical domain of that identity provider SHOULD be used as the authentication method.
 The _canonical_ domain for an identity provider is the domain that hosts the provider's sign in page.
 For example, the URI that should be used for Google Sign-in is `https://accounts.google.com`, while the